HurryPeng/MagiaTimeline/README.md

 - Set `engine` to `framewise`.
 - Under the `framewise` section, set `debug` to `true` (this is the default).

 Then, run `MagiaTimeline.bat`/`MagiaTimeline.exe` (Windows) or `MagiaTimeline.sh` (GNU/Linux or macOS).
 A window will pop up showing the frames from your video with a red box at the bottom.
 The red box should cover the area where the subtitles appear.
-If it does not, adjust `dialogRect` under the `bcs`, `default` section and rerun.
+If it does not, adjust `dialogRect` under the `dtd`, `default` section and rerun.
 You don’t need to run the entire program in debug mode—quit by typing `q` in the display window whenever you’re done checking.

 If the video’s resolution is too high for the display window, consider adjusting `debugPyrDown` under the `framewise` section.